masoncfrancis/personal-attendance-record/README.md

 #### Windows

-I haven't tested this at all on Windows, so please let me know if you run into any issues.
+While Windows binaries are available, I haven't tested them and they are not officially supported.
+If you are feeling adventurous, you can try downloading the appropriate binary for your architecture from the Releases page and using it as you please.
+Let me know if you run into any issues.

-If you are using Windows, you'll need to download the executable for your operating system on the [Releases page](https://github.com/masoncfrancis/personal-attendance-record/releases).
-If you want it to always be accessible via the command line or PowerShell, make sure to put it somewhere in your PATH variable (or add the directory it's in to your PATH variable).
-Look up how to do that if you're not sure.

 ### Configuration